 - improve air quality in cities where new SUMPs have been introduced;

 - consolidate health benefits (due to fewer road accidents and reduced pollution);

 - attract investments in sustainable mobility; and

 - promote integrated transport policy, as the first priority of the Transport White Paper Roadmap to a single European Transport Area: Towards a competitive resource-efficient transport system (COM 2009:490).

-BUMP's package comprises a four-step process.
-A six-module training programme helps participants learn how to develop a SUMP.
-The training is followed by the sharing of know-how and experience, after which the most committed local authorities are selected for help and guidance.
-Study visits are then organised to "pioneer" towns and cities where BUMP projects have been put into practice.
-As a partner in the BUMP project the REC is responsible for the implementation of the health-related strategic objective.
+BUMP's package comprised a four-step process.
+A six-module training programme helped participants learn how to develop a SUMP.
+The training was followed by the sharing of know-how and experience, after which the most committed local authorities were selected for help and guidance.
+Study visits were then organised to "pioneer" towns and cities where BUMP projects were put into practice.
+As a partner in the BUMP project the REC was responsible for the implementation of the health-related strategic objective.

 - 36 new SUMPs (and another 60 by 2020);